Call for Proposals

 How is the artwork displayed and installed?

-The artworks are produced as a 2D image in a large format, digitally printed on vinyl and installed in a 32’7.5” x 43’6” frame.
+The artworks are produced as a 2D image in a large format, digitally printed on vinyl and installed in a 32’7.5” high x 43’6” wide frame.
 There is no projection equipment available and the art must not penetrate the building structure or exterior fabric of the building.

 How is the selected artist/curator compensated for their work?

 The selected artist/curator will receive a project fee of $6,000 for the research and development of the exhibit, including overseeing the proofing of the work with the printer and providing quality documentation.

 Is the artist/curator responsible for covering installation costs from their project fee and sourcing quotes from contractors?

 No, the cost is covered outside of the project fee.